 Exploration expenses in the income statement for 2021 amounted to USD 44.7 million (2020: USD 20.9 million).
 Exploration and appraisal costs are capitalised as incurred.
 When exploration and appraisal drilling is unsuccessful or licences are relinquished owing to lack of prospectivity, the capitalised costs are expensed.
 In addition to previously capitalised exploration costs, exploration expenses in the income statement comprise costs related to new-venture activities (licensing rounds, farm-in activities and digitalisation) and are detailed in Note 7.
-The increase in exploration expenses for 2021 is mainly attributable to the write-down of previously capitalised exploration expenses and be adjustment of the resource estimate for the PL 820 S lving discovery.
+The increase in exploration expenses for 2021 is mainly attributable to the write-down of previously capitalised exploration expenditures related to the downward adjustment of the resource estimate for the PL 820 S Iving discovery.

 The company recorded net financial expenses of USD 16.9 million for 2021, compared with USD 16.2 million for 2020.
 Details are provided in Note 11.
-Net financial expenses mainly comprised interest expenses of USD 10.4 million (2020: USD 11.1 million), which related to the company's unsecured bond, the reserve-based lending (RBL) facility and the exploration finance facility (EFF), as well as accretion expenses of USD 6.2 million) related to asset retirement obligations.
+Net financial expenses mainly comprised interest expenses of USD 10.4 million (2020: USD 11.1 million), which related to the company's unsecured bond, the reserve-based lending (RBL) facility and the exploration finance facility (EFF), as well as accretion expenses of USD 6.1 million (2020: USD 6.2 million) related to asset retirement obligations.